pr0xh4ck/java/README.md

 ### first-code
-> Write your first code using notepad
+> Write your first code using Notepad
 ```
 import java.lang.*;